USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 Run the script and check the output directory designated in the run script for the new OCEAN file.

 ## OPTION 2: Run without an OCEAN input file in CMAQv5.3 and later
-If your modeling domain does not contain any coastal area, you can run CMAQ without an OCEAN input file by turning off Sea-Spray Emissions.
-To turn off the Sea-Spray Emissions, set the RunScript option "CTM_SS_AERO" to "N" or "F".
+If your modeling domain does not contain any coastal area, you can run CMAQ without an OCEAN input file.
+This will turn off both sea-spray emissions and the first-order decay of ozone over the ocean.
+To do this, set the run script option "CTM_OCEAN_CHEM" to "N" or "F".

 ## OPTION 3: Zero Out Sea-Spray Emissions in CMAQv5.2 or earlier